 Marc Labadie is the Executive Vice President at RTD Financial.
 In addition to overseeing RTD’s business lines and strategic initiatives, he works directly with the firm’s entity clients.
-Marc specializes in working with the boards and finance committees of national and international non-profit organizations, the retirement plan committees of small-to-middle market companies, and with attorneys or family members serving as trustees.
+Marc specializes in working with the boards and finance committees of regional, national and international nonprofit medical, professional, or trade organizations and their foundations and endowments.
 In this capacity, he brings his formal training and experience in serving as a fiduciary to advise and educate clients placed in this important, and often unfamiliar role.

 The son of a chemical engineer, Marc spent more than a few family dinners and homework sessions during his childhood, asking for the “executive summary” to a technically accurate but long-winded explanation to solve a problem.
 His upbringing not only fueled his work ethic and attention to detail but also his creativity.
 Not only can Marc analyze the issue at hand to propose a solution, the “what”, but he can also effectively communicate the “why” of this solution to all stakeholders.

-Marc has spent almost half of his life at RTD and is an equity shareholder and member of the firm’s Board of Directors.
-He is actively involved in the leadership of the organization, serving as the chair of the firm’s Strategic Project, Governance, and Trust & Non-Profit Committee, while also serving as a member of the Finance, Investment Policy and Employer Retirement Plan Committees.
+Marc has spent almost half of his life at RTD and is a senior equity shareholder and member of the firm’s Board of Directors.
+He is actively involved in the leadership of the organization, serving as part of the firm’s day-to-day leadership team.

-Sharing his expertise within the industry and community, Marc has presented at numerous conferences and webinars, as well as authoring articles and blog posts.
-He is a volunteer board member of the PLAN of PA, which specializes in integrated care management and special needs trust administration.
-He also serves on this non-profit organization’s Trust Advisory Committee.
-A strong believer in lifelong learning, he most recently completed his Master of Science degree in Financial Planning.
+Sharing his expertise within the industry and community, Marc has presented at numerous conferences and webinars, as well as regularly authoring articles and blog posts.
+He is a volunteer board member of the Mid-Atlantic Society of Association Executives (MASAE), as well as the PLAN of PA, which specializes in integrated care management and special needs trust administration.

-Growing up in Southern New Jersey, Marc now resides in Chester County, PA with his wife, Christine and daughter, Lauren.
+Growing up in Southern New Jersey, Marc continues to reside in the Delaware Valley region with his wife, Christine and daughter, Lauren.
 In his spare time, Marc enjoys spending time with his family at the Delaware beaches.
-He is an avid golfer, and enjoys boating, fishing, travel and attending Phillies games.
+He is an avid golfer, and enjoys boating, fishing, travel and attending live music concerts.

 Getting to know Marc